DoktorABC’s Guide to Stop Smoking

 DoktorABC is a leading online prescription service that helps thousands of UK smokers to quit the habit with a minimum of fuss.
 We’re committed to helping people to take control of their health and find exactly the right treatments for beating nicotine withdrawal.

 DoktorABC isn’t just about providing a fast and convenient prescription renewal and 24 hour medication delivery service, we’re concerned about your health.
-Our online GPs will review your personal health profile and ensure that your treatment exactly matches your current needs.
+An online doctor will review your personal health profile and ensure that your treatment exactly matches your current needs.

 I Want to Give Up Smoking - Where Do I Begin?

 There’s a bewildering choice of NRT products on the market, and it can be hard to find key information:

 - Does this product really work?

 - Is it the right treatment for me?

 - What are the possible side effects?